 Wednesday, October 17

-What's the relationship between cancer, and software testing?
-In the winter of 2016, Kristoffer Nordström's daughter was diagnosed with the world's most aggressive brain cancer, Diffuse Intrinsic Pontine Glioma .
+What's the relationship between cancer and software testing?
+In the winter of 2016, Kristoffer Nordström's daughter was diagnosed with the world's most aggressive brain cancer, d iffuse intrinsic pontine glioma .
 Kristoffer became the main driver, making medical decisions and becoming an expert in a rare disease.
 In this keynote, he shares how he applied testing soft skills and tools to cancer research, building communities and relationships with leading researchers.
 He used collaboration, communication, and argumentation skills to meaningfully engage with key researchers.
-Bug advocacy and...Read more
+Bug advocacy...Read more

-In the age of agile and DevOps, many organisations are eliminating the role of test manager.
-Fiona Charles, a people and project-focused leadership consultant, reviews what this means for testing and test leadership.
-Seeing a significant on-going need for test leadership, Fiona shares her experience working with skilled test leads, adapting and inventing test methodologies, and selecting techniques to fit evolving organizational frameworks, new technologies and increasingly streamlined software delivery methods.
-Fiona has helped develop test coaches and mentors, who inspire testers to grow...Read more
+In the age of agile and DevOps, many organizations are eliminating the role of test manager.
+Fiona Charles, a people- and project-focused leadership consultant, reviews what this means for testing and test leadership.
+Fiona shares her experience working with skilled test leads in adapting and inventing test methodologies and selecting techniques to fit evolving organizational frameworks, new technologies, and increasingly streamlined software delivery methods.
+Fiona has helped develop test coaches and mentors who inspire testers to grow their skills, and with her guidance, many agile test...Read more

 Thursday, October 18

-Are you confronted with automating tests of large complex systems?
+Are you confronted with automating tests of large, complex systems?
 Are there more conditions to test than you can do in a lifetime?
-Are auditors demanding compliance to a never ending collection of regulations?
-Do stakeholders want slick dashboards tracking abstract Key Process Indicators?
+Are auditors demanding compliance to a never-ending collection of regulations?
+Do stakeholders want slick dashboards tracking abstract key process indicators?
 Join Alexandre Bauduin as he shares his experience leading the complex system testing challenges of a real-time Boeing 777 Flight Simulator.
-Alexandre will outline how he overcame the many challenges faced by combining his skills in test design and his expertise as an airline pilot.
-Alexandre will share...Read more
+Alexandre will outline how he overcame the many challenges faced by combining his skills in test design and his expertise as an airline pilot, including the...Read more

 Is testing a bottleneck in your company?
 Do you uncomfortably squeeze testing into projects?
 Can you show stakeholders how testing adds value?
-Sophie Benjamin has spent the last 15 years answering these questions, transforming testing into added value for projects, products, and companies.
-In this keynote, Sophie shares techniques for creating organizational value chains.
-Value chains are process models in which each step feeds the next therefore adding value to the product or service being created.
-Sophie shows how quality awareness at each step adds value, she will share examples of how...Read more
+Sophie Benjamin has spent the last fifteen years answering these questions, transforming testing into added value for projects, products, and companies.
+Sophie shares techniques for creating organizational value chains—process models in which each step feeds the next, therefore adding value to the product or service being created.
+Sophie shows how quality awareness at each step adds value, and she gives examples of how quality value chain...Read more

 Friday, October 19